- Can I receive Swarthmore credits for study abroad?

 In such cases, the department/program will usually work with students to approve "combining the credit" for classes in the same discipline in order to qualify as more than one credit toward a major/minor requirement.
 Alternately, some departments/programs allow students to complete extra work after their return from abroad to increase credit for a partial-credit course.
 Examples of "extra work" include a paper supervised by a Swarthmore faculty member after the program (related to a course taken abroad) or work completed through a related Swarthmore course during a subsequent semester.
 This is a less common option only offered by certain departments.
 If you know courses on your program receive less than 1 credit and wish to see if "extra work" is a possibility, you would need to contact your department/program for details.

-With planning, students may be able to use coursework abroad to count toward one of the required three courses per division at Swarthmore (Arts and Humanities, Natural Sciences and Engineering, and Social Sciences).
-Remember that 2 courses per each division must be completed at Swarthmore.
+With planning, students on certain programs may be able to use coursework abroad to count toward the required three courses per division at Swarthmore (Arts and Humanities, Natural Sciences and Engineering, and Social Sciences).
+For a course to count toward this requirement, it must be approved by a department that Swarthmore considers to fall under the relevant division (for the purposes of the distribution requirement).
+Remember that 2 courses in each division must be completed at Swarthmore.
 If you have already 'counted' a summer class or AP course, the division will not also approve a study abroad course toward your distribution requirement.

 To count toward any division requirement, ALL courses must be pre-approved for at least 1 Swarthmore credit.
 However, depending on the study abroad program, courses may transfer back as less than 1 credit per course.
-Unlike credits for majors/minors, a "partial-credit" course can NOT be combined to fulfill a distribution requirement.
-All courses within each division must be approved for at least one credit.
-Divisions do not offer an "extra credit" option to meet distribution credits.
+Unlike credits for some majors/minors, a "partial-credit" course can NOT be combined to fulfill a distribution requirement.
+Each course within each division must be approved for at least one credit.
+Departments do not usually offer an "extra credit" option to meet distribution credits.

 This means there are certain programs/locations where the coursework is NOT compatible with meeting Division requirements for distribution credit.
 If meeting a distribution requirement is important to you, this may impact program selection, and is something you should discuss with your study abroad advisor.